If you just had a baby, need a mental break from work or are looking for a side hustle, these nursing jobs are for you.

 You can take a medical transcription course at a community college or an online institute.
 For a list of study.com's top 10 recommendations for medical transcription programs, click here.

 Nurses can also become an independent contractors and contact local doctor’s offices or medical groups to promote their transcription service.
 The pay scale for medical transcriptionists varies by location, and some work by the hour, while others are paid by the number of lines transcribed.

-Another work at home option nurses can explore is clinical case management.
+Another work at home option nurses can research is clinical case management.

 These types of positions typically require an RN license or higher with a minimum of three years clinical experience.

-It’s a plus if you have knowledge of insurance industry, critical care, home health and rehabilitation.
+It’s a plus if you have knowledge of the insurance industry, critical care, home health and rehabilitation.